jspsych/jsPsych/docs/plugins/survey.md

 # survey

-The survey displays one or more questions of different types, on one or more pages that the participant can navigate.
+The survey plugin displays one or more questions of different types, on one or more pages that the participant can navigate.
+This plugin is built on top of the [SurveyJS](https://surveyjs.io/) library.

-The supported question types are: "drop-down", "likert", "likert-table", "multi-choice", "multi-select", "ranking", "text".
+The supported question types are:

+- [`"drop-down"`](#drop-down) for presenting a question with a limited set of options in a drop-down menu.
+The participant can only select one option.
+- [`"likert"`](#likert) for presenting a prompt along with a discrete rating scale.
+- [`"likert-table"`](#likert-table) for presenting a prompt along with a table of statements/questions (rows) and repeated response options for each statement/question (columns).
+- [`"multi-choice"`](#multi-choice) for presenting a question with a limited set of options.
+The participant can only select one option.
+- [`"multi-select"`](#multi-select) for presenting a question with a limited set of options.
+The participant can select multiple options.
+- [`"ranking"`](#ranking) for presenting a question with a limited set of options, where participants respond by dragging and dropping (ordering/ranking) the options.
+- [`"text"`](#text) for presenting a question with a free response text field in which the participant can type in an answer.

-There is also an "html" type for adding arbitrary HTML-formatted content (without any associated response field) in the question set.
+There is also an [`"html"`](#html) type for adding arbitrary HTML-formatted content (without any associated response field) in the question set.

+!!! warning
+    Development on this plugin is ongoing and we plan to incorporate more of the features that [SurveyJS](https://surveyjs.io/) provides.
+Prior to release of version `1.0` of the plugin, we expect the parameters and implementation of this plugin to change.
+We recommend performing a little bit of extra testing with any experiments that utilize this plugin.

 ## Parameters